genicam/GenICamXmlValidator/BUILD.md

 # How to Build
 	* Get the code from github
-	* Open the GenICamXmlValidator.sln in Visual Studio 2017
+	* Open the GenICamXmlValidator.sln in Visual Studio 2017 or 2019
 	* Select Tools- >NuGet Package Manager-> Manage NuGet Packages for the Solution...
 	* Message "Some NuGet packages are missing from the solution..." will appear, press "Restore" to get the packages